SumichAliaksandr/Chat_gpt_tests/README.md

 # Chat_gpt_tests
-Universal test for any questions based on Chat GPT and Telegram
+Universal test for any questions based on Chat GPT and Telegram.
+Initial theme is cats ;)